 The mission is organized into two groups of tutorials and can be complete using SAP BTP free tier.

 The first group, by @Chaitanya_Priya, takes you through using SAP Build Process Automation to create and test a simple workflow process that is started by a "trigger".
 Once the workflow is deployed, a second tutorial shows how to create a BTP destination the points to the trigger.
-The second group, by @dan_wroblewski, shows how to create an app that starts a workflow by making an API call through that BTP destination.
+The second group, by @Dan_Wroblewski, shows how to create an app that starts a workflow by making an API call through that BTP destination.
 It also provides a guide for getting process status information from the workflow service.

 I was a little confused when the instructions indicated that I needed to "create an instance of SAP Build Process Automation".
 I thought the booster had already done that.
 Didn't I just build a workflow?